 Drive with caution

 The mountains are known for their beautiful scenery, wildlife and recreational activities.
 Whether you’re heading out to go skiing, hiking, sightseeing, or just passing through, driving in the mountains is a higher risk.
-Always drive with caution to get your destination safely.
+Always drive with caution to get safely to your destination.